AndrewTham/ai-in-production/README.md

 docker-compose up -d --build
 ```

+## Usage
+Note: Port is 8000 by default

+- The chat interface (Gradio) will be accessible at `localhost:8000/ui`
-Thereafter, the UI will be accessible at `localhost:8000` by default
+- The chatbot API will be accessible at `localhost:8000/predict`.
+Check out `localhost:8000/docs` for more info

 ## System Requirements